Toledo War: Frostbitten Convention and the end of the Toledo War

 The Upper Peninsula of Michigan.
 Congress offered the region in red to the state of Michigan in exchange for the Toledo Strip, as a compromise.

-The war unofficially ended on December 14, 1836, at a second convention in Ann Arbor.
-Delegates passed a resolution to accept Congress's terms.
+The war unofficially ended on December 14, 1836, when delegates at a second convention in Ann Arbor passed a resolution to accept Congress's terms.
 The calling of the convention was itself controversial.
 It came about only because of an upswelling of private summonses, petitions, and public meetings.
 Since the legislature did not approve a call to convention, some said the convention was illegal.
 Whigs boycotted the convention.
 As a consequence, the resolution was ridiculed by many Michigan residents.
 Congress questioned the convention's legality, but accepted its results.
 Because of these factors, as well as a notable cold spell, the event became known as the Frostbitten Convention.

 On January 26, 1837, Michigan was admitted to the Union as the 26th state, without the Toledo Strip but with the entire Upper Peninsula.